lexbaileylowrisc/qemu/docs/opentitan/pyot.md

 * `-f` / `--flash` specify a RAW image file that stores the embedded Flash content, which can be generated with the [`flashgen.py`](flashgen.md) tool.
 Alternatively, see the `-x` option.
-* `-g` / `--otcfg` specify a configuration file with OpenTitan configuration options, such as cryptographic constants (seeds, keys, nonces, ...).
+* `-g` / `--otcfg` specify a configuration file with OpenTitan configuration options, such as clock definitions, cryptographic constants (seeds, keys, nonces, ...).
+May be repeated.
 * `-H` / `--no-flash-header` executable files should be considered as raw files with no OpenTitan flash headers.
 * `-K` / `--keep-tmp` do not automatically remove temporary files and directories on exit.
 The user is in charge of discarding any generated files and directories after execution.
 The paths to the